 Yes.
 Employees who earn leave will continue to earn leave at their regular rate while on furlough.

 During the furlough period, employees are entitled to participate in the same state benefits as otherwise available to them with the exception of receiving their salary.
 Regular premiums will be deducted from each paycheck.

-The university is required to pay both the member and employer contributions for employees during the furlough.
+The university is required to pay both the member and employer contributions for employees during a furlough.
 Because the university is sending furlough supplements to PEBA for missed furlough wages, the account is made whole and there will not be an interruption in benefits nor adjustments to the calculation of benefits.
 In essence, there will be no negative impact to the retirement benefits.
-Employees should monitor their accounts during the furlough and report any discrepancies to the Benefits Office (BENEFITS@mailbox.sc.edu) and PEBA (803.737.6800).
+Employees should monitor their accounts during a furlough and report any discrepancies to the Benefits Office (BENEFITS@mailbox.sc.edu) and PEBA (803.737.6800).

-To mitigate the financial impact of the furlough on employees, the reduction in pay will be allocated over the balance of the fiscal year regardless of the pay period (s) within which the furlough occurs.
+To mitigate the financial impact of a furlough on employees, the reduction in pay will be allocated over the balance of the fiscal year regardless of the pay period (s) within which the furlough occurs.

 The reduction in salary also applies to ongoing salary adjustments outside of base pay, including administrative salary adjustments, special assignment pay, and temporary salary adjustments.

 Promotional increases will be calculated based on pre-furlough salary levels.
 However, the increases are not exempt from the furlough and the reduction in salary will apply to that portion of the employee's pay.

 For example if an employee currently earns a base salary of $125,000 and receives a promotional increase of 5% their new base salary will be $131,250 and the furlough adjustments will be applied to the full $131,250.